networknt/light-doc/content/en/contribute/developer-guide.md

 ### Install Git

 You need to have Git installed on your computer to contribute to Light development.
-Teaching git is outside the scope of this document, but if you are looking for an excellent reference to learn the basics of Git, we recommend the [Git book][gitbook] if you are not sure where to begin.
+Teaching Git is outside the scope of this document, but if you are looking for an excellent reference to learn the basics of Git, we recommend the [Git book][gitbook] if you are not sure where to begin.

 Git is a [version control system](https://en.wikipedia.org/wiki/Version_control) to track the changes of source code.